Benefits of Reading Aloud

 Hearing us read exposes children to words and sentences that are not part of their reading vocabulary.
 This is particularly true of the great classic literature.

 We are all familiar with the concept of "dumbing down."
-Some deny it, but if you read the stories written in the 1800's for children you realize that their vocabulary does not fit any of our reading level, interest level, vocabulary charts.
+If you read the stories written in the 1800's for children you realize that their vocabulary does not fit any of our reading level, interest level, vocabulary charts.

 Schools and bookstores use charts to tell us what book our student is ready for.
 However, what they really are ready for is a good story - a great story.

-As you read the classic tales, they will hear and grasp a vocabulary that is beyond the modern readers and daily conversation.
+As you read the classic tales, they will hear and grasp a vocabulary that is beyond modern reading books and daily conversation.
 They don't have to study the words and memorize them; they simply hear them in context.

 In the same way, grammar and sentence structure is also more advanced in the classic literature.
 They don't have to study it; they simply get to listen to it.